 You can use the feature both with desktop and web apps.

 Currently, Krisp virtual background isn't available for M1 machines.
 Our team is working hard to bring this feature to M1 users.
-Subscribe to our Release notes to keep your hand on a pulse.
+Subscribe to our Release notes to keep your hand on the pulse.

 You will need a two-sided configuration to use Krisp virtual background.